Superior vesical artery

 - Visceral branches supplying the fundus of urinary bladder and the distal end of the ureter.

-Artery to ductus deferens (males), which supplies the proximal end of the vas deferens and the seminal glands.
+Artery to ductus deferens (males), which supplies the proximal end of the ductus deferens and the seminal glands.

 Learn more about the arteries of the pelvis, including the superior vesical artery, using the following study unit.

 The superior vesical artery exhibits a lot of anatomical variation in terms of occurrence and origin.
 According to classical anatomical textbooks, there can be up to five superior vesical arteries in total.
 The most common number is two, which is present in 70-74% of cases.

 In terms of origin, some studies concluded that the superior vesical artery stems from the anterior trunk of internal iliac artery in 92% of cases.
 However, other studies have shown that it can emerge from the common trunk of the iliac artery in 75% of cases, proximal to the branching point of the latter into the anterior and posterior divisions.